 Step 1: Get to know the schedule

-When I moved to Findlay 7 years ago one of the hardest things to adjust to was getting to know the annual dates that holidays and events were celebrated so I didn’t miss any of the fun.
+When I moved to Findlay 8 years ago one of the hardest things to adjust to was getting to know the annual dates that holidays and events were celebrated so I didn’t miss any of the fun.
 For example, the Halloween Parade is always the Thursday of the last full week of October (as long as the 31 is also during that week!), the tree lighting ceremony is always the day after Thanksgiving (also the kickoff to WinterFest), and the Fourth of July fireworks are always on July 3 with the parade the next morning and the rain date is July 5, if needed!).
 See the full schedule of Fourth of July events on our event calendar!

 Step 2: Arrive early to the Fireworks

 The Lighting Up the Sky firework show at the Hancock County Fairgrounds is truly spectacular.
 But to see the show up close make plans to arrive early.
-The gates open at 4 p.m. (see this note about the traffic pattern around the fairgrounds!) and there are children’s activities and food vendors throughout the evening so you won’t be bored!
-The fun steps up a notch at 7 p.m. with Nashville Crush taking the stage before the fireworks at 10 p.m.
+The gates open at 4 p.m. and there are children’s activities and food vendors and the Eric Sowers Band will be playing as well.
 Make sure to pack plenty of bug spray, sunscreen, a blanket and chairs, and maybe a sweatshirt – although the forecast looks warm it gets chilly when the sun goes down!
 See all the details here!

 Step 3: Pick the Best Spot for the Parade

 The Fourth of July parade through Downtown Findlay isn’t to be missed.
-The parade will begin at the intersection of Baldwin and Main before heading North on Main Street and ending at the Veterans Memorial.
-You can’t go wrong with any of the spots on either side of Main Street, but if you’re looking for some historical enjoyment before and after the parade try to locate yourself near the Courthouse.
-The Spirit of 1776 re-enactors will be back in front of the sidewalk and near Dorney Plaza.
-They will be sharing information on the constitution and the history of the Fourth of July.
-Also a must to prepare for the parade – pick up some sweet treats at Jen’s Buggy Whip Cake Studio; they will be open from 10 a.m. – Noon and are located on Crawford Street, just off Main Street!
+The parade will begin at the intersection of Baldwin and Main at 11 a.m. before heading North on Main Street and ending at the Veterans Memorial.
+You can’t go wrong with any of the spots on either side of Main Street.

 Step 4: Cool off with an Ice Cream Social

 Although the Hancock Historical Museum will be closed for tours, you can celebrate Independence Day on the porch of the Hull House with an old fashioned Ice Cream Social from Noon – 2 p.m. on the Fourth of July.
 The museum has a few options to choose from, all at affordable prices.
 1 scoop is $1, a root-beer float is $2, or enjoy a sundae bar for $3.
 Plus, you can take a look at the 13 Star Flag, the only of its kind available for viewing, for free!
 The Flag returns back to its home on July 5 – so make sure you see it before it is gone!

 Step 5: Enjoy your BBQ with Local Goods